 The bank gave the estimate in a quarterly filing with regulators, according to a Bloomberg report.
 That’s down considerably from the $6.1 billion estimate the bank gave in December.
 However, the lender also recently reported a first-quarter loss after adding $2.4 billion to its legal reserves, Bloomberg reported.

-Bank of America has been plagued by litigation over its sale of faulty home loan
+Bank of America has been plagued by litigation over its sale of faulty home loans

 Federal prosecutors are still seeking more than $13 billion from the bank to resolve other mortgage-bond claims, Bloomberg reported.